sorbet/sorbet/website/docs/error-reference.md

 end
 ```

 There are two such errors in the above.
-In the first, `@@class_var` is declared outside of the class scope.
-In the second, `@x` is declared outside of the `initialize` method.
+In the first, `@@class_var` is declared
+outside of the class scope.
+In the second, `@x` is declared outside of the
+`initialize` method.

+For how to fix, see [Strict Mode](strict.md).

 ## 5006

-This means an instance variable has been redeclared with another type.
+An instance variable has been redeclared with another type.

 ```ruby
 # typed: true